What If We Made the World Our Valentine?

 The one way I could do Valentine’s Day

 In the course of our brief friendship, he and I did grow exceptionally fond of each other.
-In the end though, the immature drama of conventional romance claimed from him as tribute, all other ties.
+In the end though, the immature drama of a conventional romance claimed from him as proof of love, all other ties.
+Including our friendship.

 However, the game that we played last year did make me realise that there is one way I can accept celebrating a day like this.